BPeacker/LLM-for-irAEs/README.md

     This will pull up a list of the installed packages.
 Verify that these packages are the same versions as the ones listed in the manual installation instructions below.

-**Option 2: Manually creating the environment and installing the required packages with Anaconda:**
+**Option 2: Manually creating the environment and installing the required packages with Anaconda (only recommended if Option 1 fails)**

 1. Create a new Anaconda environment:
     ```bash
     conda create -n demoenv python=3.10
     conda activate demoenv
     ```

 2. Install [Pytorch](https://pytorch.org/get-started/previous-versions/) (version 2.1.0) as according to your operating system.
 - E.g. for OSX:
     ```bash
     conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 -c pytorch
     ```

 3. Install the necessary packages into your new environment:
     ```bash
     conda install langchain=0.1.2 -c conda-forge